Drug Resistant Cells

 MCF-7 human breast cancer cells provide a useful in vitro modeling system for studying hormone-responsive breast cancer as they contain receptors for estrogen and progesterone that induce the synthesis of specific proteins and increase their rate of proliferation.
 MCF7/TAMR-7 is a breast cancer cell line resistant to tamoxifen, and the parental cell line is MCF7/S0.5.
 MCF7/TAMR-7 has been established from a clone of cells that survived for a long time under 1 µM of tamoxifen.
 Tamoxifen is the most widely used drug for the treatment of hormone-dependent breast cancer.
 However, primary or acquired resistance to tamoxifen severely limits its clinical efficacy.
 The MCF7/TAMR-7 cell line is a good model to study the signaling pathways, which are the major drivers of tamoxifen-resistant growth.

-Description: This Adriamycin-resistant cell line has been developed by exposure of the parent...
+Description: The adriamycin-resistant cell line A2780ADR has been developed by exposure of the parent A2780 cell ...

-Description: This cisplatin-resistant cell line has been developed by chronic exposure of the...
+Description: This Adriamycin-resistant cell line has been developed by exposure of the parent L929 murine ...